bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 ##### A note about the coordinate system

-When working with canvases, simple x and y coordinates are used. x is horizontal and is the first argument in functions, and y is vertical and is the second argument in functions.
+When working with canvases, simple x and y coordinates are used. x is the horizontal axis and is the first argument in functions, and y is the vertical axis and is the second argument in functions.
 Each unit is 1 pixel.
 Remember that the _upper left corner_ is origin, so its coordinates are `0,0`.
 100 pixels to the right of the upper left would be `100,0`.
 100 pixels below the upper left corner is `0,100`.
 Because our canvas has a width of 400 pixels and a height of 400 pixels, the bottom right corner would be `400,400`.

 #### Creating the `draw_background` function